cefrasjose/cefrasjose/README.md

 <div align="center">

-✨ *“Technology should not only solve problems, but create opportunities and transform realities.”* ✨
+✨ *"Technology should not only solve problems, but create opportunities and transform realities."* ✨

 </div>